mvdzel/dummy-fhir-ig/input/pagecontent/index.md

 * content/assets/css - the css file
 * includes/_append.fragment-css.html - include css needed
 * includes/_append.fragment-footer.html - the button (+script) to toggle

+## QA Resolutions

+**Terminology**

+* `No definition could be found for URL value 'http://va.gov/terminology/`

+    Resolve by creating a NameSystem resource (either kind=identifier or codesystem) for the URL.

+* `Error from https://tx.fhir.org/r4: Unable to provide support for code system http://vdzi.nl/fhir/CodeSystem/120.85-14.5`

+    Codesystem is not in tx-server, resolve by own tx-server or defining the CodeSystem in your IG.